Contributing property

 In the law regulating historic districts in the United States, a contributing property or contributing resource is any building, object, or structure which adds to the historical integrity or architectural qualities that make the historic district significant.
 Government agencies, at the state, national, and local level in the United States, have differing definitions of what constitutes a contributing property but there are common characteristics.
 Local laws often regulate the changes that can be made to contributing structures within designated historic districts.
-The first local ordinances dealing with the alteration of buildings within historic districts was passed in Charleston, South Carolina in 1931.
+The first local ordinances dealing with the alteration of buildings within historic districts was enacted in Charleston, South Carolina in 1931.

 Properties within a historic district fall into one of two types of property: contributing and non-contributing.
 A contributing property, such as a 19th-century mansion, helps make a historic district historic, while a non-contributing property, such as a modern medical clinic, does not.
 The contributing properties are key to a historic district's historic associations, historic architectural qualities, or archaeological qualities.
-A property can change from contributing to non-contributing and vice-versa if significant alterations take place.
+A property can change from contributing to non-contributing and vice versa if significant alterations take place.